Griselinia littoralis: Life cycle

 The flowering time of Griselinia littoralis is in spring when small greenish yellow flowers appear.
 The flowers are borne on 2–5 cm long panicles, each panicle with 50-100 individual flowers, each flower 3–4 mm across, with five sepals and stamens but no petals.
 Following flowering, small blackish berries are formed, as long as male and female Griselinia littoralis are located in the same area so pollination can occur.
 Birds are a vector in spreading the seeds around the area, minimizing competition within the same species for water, sunlight and nutrients.
 Also allowing the Griselinia littoralis to establish in new areas.
 Germination of the seeds occur when the seeds drop to the ground and reproduction occurs.
 This plant has a long life span generally over fifty years.

 There are three phases of the forest growth cycle: the gap phase, the building phase, and the mature phase.
 It is easier to tell from these three phases.
-The diameter grow faster during the gap and building phase (0.31cm per year) that the leaves become bigger and bigger to absorb the sunlight to do photosynthesis than mature phase (just 0.19cm per year).
+The diameter grow faster during the gap and building phase (0.31 cm per year) that the leaves become bigger and bigger to absorb the sunlight to do photosynthesis than mature phase (just 0.19 cm per year).
 Broadleaf grow very quickly in building phase than other phases.

 The gap phase is the period when the colonization forming by the canopy opening.
 The building phase is the period when the seeding attain canopy status.
 The mature phase is the period when the canopy keep intact.
-The average height of this plant is 15 cm per year (range 10-18 cm).
+The average height of this plant is 15 cm per year (range 10–18 cm).

 The flowers are borne on the slim twigs and they are very small, the color is green, they always appear from late spring to mid-summer.
 Greenish flowers have two type: male flowers and female flowers.
 They grow up at different trees.
 The wind and insects are good media to transfer the pollen from one flower to another flower.

 Fruits keep green until they get ready to become mature and fall down from the tree to the ground.
-The dark purple or black berries can be 6-7 mm long and appearing in mid-summer and ripening from autumn to winter.
+The dark purple or black berries can be 6–7 mm long and appearing in mid-summer and ripening from autumn to winter.